-THEME C: The Alamo area is a place of remembrance, honor and respect
+Theme C: The Alamo area is a place of remembrance, honor and respect

-- Goal 1.
+Goal 1.
 Recognize all cultures and events in the Alamo area that have contributed to the history of the Alamo area experience

 - a) Include in the interpretation of the history of the Alamo area the perspectives of :

 - Native Americans

-- Spaniards •
+- Spaniards

-- Mexicans •
+- Mexicans

 - Canary Islanders

-- Presidio Soldiers •
+- Presidio Soldiers

-- African Americans •
+- African Americans

-- Mexican Americans •
+- Mexican Americans

-- Americans •
+- Americans

-- Goal 2.
+Goal 2.
 Regard the Alamo area with reverence, honor and respect as a tribute to all who lived, fought and died there

 - a) Native Americans who lived in the area

 - b) the Missionary and Indian led Settlement

 - c) Pueblo San Antonio de Valero

 - d) Tejanos, Bexareños, Texians

 - e) Spanish Military

 - f) Mexican Military

 - g) American Military

 - h) the enslaved and freedmen

-- a) Along with information on those that died at the Battle of the Alamo, interpretive information will include: • the traditional location for cemeteries was in front of the church, the Campo Santo
+- i) Along with information on those that died at the Battle of the Alamo, interpretive information will include:

+- the traditional location for cemeteries was in front of the church, the Campo Santo was in front of the existing Alamo church and was originally used by the Coahuiltecan Bands, Coco, Karankawa, Apache, Comanche and other Native Americans subsequently buried at Mission San Antonio de Valero

+- the identification, protection, preservation and the story behind the Campo Santo-include death rites, location and time of the burials and identity of those buried there

+- the significance and importance to the story of the Canon law-- that non-Catholics could not be buried in a Campo Santo

-THEME D: The Alamo area experience has evolved over more than 300 years and continues to be a community gathering place
+Theme D: The Alamo area experience has evolved over more than 300 years and continues to be a community gathering place history.

 Goal 1.
-Present what the Alamo area looked like over the different periods of its more than 300 years of history.
+Present what the Alamo area looked like over the different periods of its more than 300 years of